Open journal with handwritten gratitude list glowing in warm morning light beside a cup of tea

 ยท7 min read

-Gratitude Journal: How to Start a Practice That Actually Changes Your Brain
+Gratitude Journal: A Practice That Changes Your Brain

 Learn the science of gratitude journaling, how to start a practice, 50 gratitude journal prompts, and why gratitude is the highest-leverage habit in any manifestation practice.